Skip to Content

 Video Tutorial Near Bottom of Post

-Hint: when completing the stitches used in this pattern, make sure to keep the chain one stitch the same size as the single crochet.
+Hint: when completing the stitches used in this pattern, make sure to keep the chain one space the same size as the single crochet.
 This will ensure an even look throughout your beautiful project.

 Uses for the Linen Stitch